RebecaApostu/covidsite/content/posts/2020-09-17-trends-and-patterns-in-booking-activities/index.md

 To measure the effects on Airbnb related booking activities, a comparative analysis was used to highlight trends pre and during the COVID-19 outbreak, using 2019 as the baseline for comparison.

-> Statistics over time are extracted in terms of *seasonality trends, monthly bookings quantity, average daily rate, price fluctuations and booking duration.*
+> Statistics over time are extracted in terms of *seasonality trends, quantity of monthly bookings, price fluctuations and booking duration.*

 The material resulted from the analysis is published on [Tableau Public.](https://public.tableau.com/profile/rebeca.apostu#!/vizhome/TableauAnalytics-CovidThesis/SeasonalityTrends)